-Some speeches and presentations involve intentional pauses, purposely added to emphasise specific words or phrases.
-These provide what is sometimes called semantic focus.
+Some speeches and presentations involve intentional pauses, purposely added to emphasize specific words or phrases.
+These provide what is sometimes called the semantic focus.

 Purposeful pausing during a speech will do a couple of things.
 It will…

-- Give you some time to think of what to say next
+- Give yourself some time to think of what to say next

 - Provide you with a second to take a breath and refocus.